eddyerburgh/simple-redux/README.md

 The file and function names are purposefully close to the original source code.
 If you decide to read the Redux code after reading through this example, you'll be in familiar territory.

+This README is a walk-through that talks through the code.
+If you want, you can dive straight into the source code in the `redux` and `react-redux` directories.

-The first code to look at is the code used to create a store.
+The first code to look at in this walk-through is the code used to create a store.

 ## The store